 Grab the circle of felt that you set aside.

-To make a hanger on the felt, cut a small strip of felt and attach it near the top of the circle with a dab of fabric glue at each end.
-If you'd rather, stitch the felt strip in place with a few stitches at each end.
+Cut a small strip of felt.
+Attach it near the top of the circle with a dab of fabric glue at each end, or stitch it in place with a few stitches at each end.

-Continue all the way around the hoop and then secure the end with a hidden knot.
+Continue stitching around the edges, repeating the steps above until you have gone all the way around the hoop.
+Secure the end with a hidden knot.